Cash-strapped California cities repay development funds

-LOS ANGELES/SAN FRANCISCO (Reuters) - California cities, including many facing severe budget problems, are struggling to comply with an order issued last week to return millions of dollars of economic development funds as Governor Jerry Brown’s controversial shutdown of the state’s redevelopment agencies moves forward.
+LOS ANGELES/SAN FRANCISCO, July 16 (Reuters) - California cities, including many facing severe budget problems, are struggling to comply with an order issued last week to return millions of dollars of economic development funds as Governor Jerry Brown’s controversial shutdown of the state’s redevelopment agencies moves forward.

 As many as 400 cities were notified by e-mail on July 9 of their bills for repayment of funds that they had earmarked to repair streets, apartment buildings or for other projects through now-defunct redevelopment agencies.
 Cities that do not pay up face having tax revenue withheld beginning this week.